 VFL members (AI/ML Enablement Clients which are deployed on UEs) registered their VFL profile to the AI/ML Enablement Server (or A-ADRF).
 The VFL members may update their status or information in their VFL profile to the AI/ML Enablement Server (or A-ADRF).

 Consumer (e.g. VAL Server) sends request to the AI/ML Enablement Server for train ML model.
+The consumer includes an indication for vertical federated learning and other VFL requirements such as ML models, required features for the VFL operation, minimum number of data samples, and minimum number of VFL members.

 After receiving the request from the consumer, the AI/ML Enablement Server determines that VFL training between domains is needed based on request from the consumer (if the request on VFL been provided in step 1) or local configuration (according to the requirements from the consumer on the AI/ML operations).

 The AI/ML Enablement Server gets VFL members information and sends ML model training capability evaluation request to the VFL members (AI/ML Enablement Clients which are deployed on UEs).
-The request message may include e.g. test task, requirements on available time for support VFL operations, available features of the dataset from the UE, available data sources, domains of the datasets at the UE.
+The request message may include e.g. test task, requirements on available time for support VFL operations, ML model, required features of the dataset from the UE, available data sources, minimum number of data samples, domains of the datasets at the UE.

 The VFL members evaluate their capability and availability to join the VFL training process.
 The VFL members (AI/ML Enablement Clients which are deployed on UEs) run the test task contained in the request in step 5a and judge whether it will join the VFL process.
+As part of the test task, data alignment between the datasets of the different domains are determined.
+The VAL server may also provide data labels for the data alignment.

 NOTE: The procedures for data collection from UE need to take user consent into account.